Last Updated on

 Distance: 70 km

 Start your adventure by cycling around the capital of Slovenia, Ljubljana.
 Explore this romantic city with its mighty castle and lovely, vibrant traffic-free city center.
+There are enough things to do in Ljubljana to keep you busy for at least a couple of days.

 After exploring the capital head to Lake Bled – the most beautiful Alpine village and country’s #1 tourist attraction and a symbol of Slovenia.